Green-Avocado/CTF/README.md

 # CTF attempts and writeups

-This repository contains a collection writeups for CTF challenges.
+This repository contains a collection of writeups for CTF challenges.

 ### 2021